+Figure 3: Annual Precipitation Rates in California (CDF 2011)

 Runoff

 Runoff is the amount of water left from precipitation that can be measured as stream flow after losses to evaporation, transpiration by plants, and the replenishment of storage within the aquifers.
 The areal distribution of runoff closely follows the areal distribution of precipitation.
 Runoff is greatest in the mountains (exceeding 40 inches per year in many areas), where the majority of precipitation falls as snow that melts during the spring and runs off with minimal evapotranspiration.
 In contrast, the basins in the arid parts of southeastern California have virtually zero runoff because most precipitation is lost due to high rates of evaporation.
 However, high-intensity storms or rapid snowmelt in the mountains that border the basins may cause flash floods that reach the basin floors.
 Coastal areas have a direct relation between the amount of precipitation and runoff.